 Highly compensated employees face different limits than non-highly compensated employees.

 Who is a highly compensated employee (HCE) and how does it affect your 401k contribution limits?
-It’s important to know the IRS rules for 401k contribution limits.
-Here’s the scoop: If you own more than 5% of the interest in a business or receive compensation above a certain amount (more than $130,000 in 2021, determined by the IRS), you’re considered a highly compensated employee for 401k retirement plan purposes.
+Here’s the scoop: If you own more than 5% of the interest in a business or receive compensation above a certain amount (more than $135,000 in 2022 or $150,000 in 2023, determined by the IRS), you’re considered a highly compensated employee for 401k retirement plan purposes.

 You will have to follow more stringent contribution limits.
 You can take a look at the IRS tests to ensure that you participate in your company plan with the right amount of money.